We provide some quick facts here on COVID-19 for people with autosomal dominant polycystic kidney disease (ADPKD).

 People with moderately or severely decreased kidney function are at increased risk of getting seriously unwell if they get COVID-19.
 They are classed as ‘clinically vulnerable’.
 You will fall into this group if you’ve been told:

-People who have had a kidney or liver transplant or who are on dialysis are at extremely high risk of getting seriously unwell if they get COVID-19.
+People who have had a kidney or liver transplant, are on dialysis or who have CKD stage 5 are at extremely high risk of getting seriously unwell if they get COVID-19.
 They are classed as 'clinically extremely vulnerable'.
 People who are not receiving dialysis and have not had a transplant but who have CKD stage 5 are also classed as 'clinically extremely vulnerable'.
 If you’re in this group, the government advises you take extra steps to reduce your chance of catching COVID-19 (see later).

 The shielding programme in England for people who are clinically extremely vulnerable to COVID-19 has now officially closed.
 Steps you can take to reduce your risk are below.
 It’s sensible to follow this advice when possible, but think about what is right for you too.

 In addition to guidance from governments, your doctor might also recommend you take extra precautions.
 For example, if you’re on the transplant waiting list or had a transplant within the last 3 months, your transplant unit may advise you to shield.

 Contact your dialysis centre, transplant centre, kidney specialist or doctor if you’re unsure what steps you should be taking or you’re anxious about your risk.

-The vaccines protect most people from coronavirus with 3 to 4 weeks of having the jab.
+COVID-19 vaccines protect most people from coronavirus from getting seriously unwell within 3 to 4 weeks of having the jab.
 The effectiveness of the vaccine differs depending on brand (make of vaccine) and the variants of the virus that are circulating in the country.
+In late November 2021, a new strain of coronavirus called omicron (B.1.1.539) was discovered.
+It is not yet known how effective vaccines are against this strain.